omare137/dubizzle-car-assistant/README.md

 plus its `127.0.0.1` twin, so a different port or host needs that setting updated on both sides.

+## How to login?
+once sign-in page input "omar.k" into the username box and proceed to chat

 ## Why this stack

 The frontend is a real chat UI (TanStack Start/React) rather than a Streamlit or notebook